city028/AD9833/README.md

 0 crw-rw---- 1 root spi 153, 3 Feb  9 01:18 /dev/spidev1.1<BR>
 0 crw-rw---- 1 root spi 153, 2 Feb  9 01:18 /dev/spidev1.2<BR>

-There are two more overlays for SPI1, spi1-1cs (using 1 chipselect) and spi1-2cs (using 2 chipselect), choose depending on your needs
+There are two more overlays for SPI1, spi1-1cs (using 1 chipselect) and spi1-2cs (using 2 chipselect), choose depending on your needs.

-This is the pin-out required for the AD9833 module
+This is the pin-out required for the AD9833 module:
 <BR><BR>
 SPI1 – MOSI = pin 38 (GPIO20)<BR>
 SPI1 – CLK = pin 40 (GPIO21)<BR>